crcdng/tezos-dev-resources/list.md

 * https://github.com/hicetnunc2000

-### Outdated libraries / not recommended
+# 6. Outdated / not recommended libraries and resources

-These are to best of my knowledge outdated / haven't seen recent updates
+These are to best of my knowledge outdated / unmaintained (no public commits repository for at least 3 months)

+* better call dev API superseded by tzKT API (Baking Bad)

+* ConseilJS https://github.com/Cryptonomic/Conseiljs (Cryptonomic strives to provide a multilanguage stack / APIs: Conseil / Nautilus https://cryptonomic.tech/developers.html, https://github.com/Cryptonomic/Conseil, https://nautilus.cloud/

+* FI

+* hen utils https://github.com/jagracar/hen-utils/ utility methods to get information about the hic et nunc art platform by Javier Graciá Carpio [@jagracar](https://twitter.com/jagracar)

+* hicdex https://github.com/hicdex/hicdex GraphQL indexer by [@marchingsquare](https://twitter.com/marchingsquare). a public instance of hicdex is kept running for compatibility with historic NFTs who rely on it

+* Liquidity

+* Svelte: "A Svelte template to build awesome dapps on Tezos!" https://github.com/claudebarde/svelte-tezos-template (based on Taquito and Beacon, License missing)

 * Tezter "A library for building decentralized applications in Flutter, currently focused on the Tezos platform." https://github.com/Tezsure/Tezster_dart, article: https://aditya-12115.medium.com/ (AGPL 3.0)

-* FI, Liquidity, Truffle
+* Truffle

+* Figment Learn tutorials: https://learn.figment.io/protocols/tezos Attempts to provide a containered learning environment for multipe chains, The UX is conplicated by long loading times, pop-up messages.
+Confusing for beginners.

-* I cannot recommend the gamified LIGO course https://tezosacademy.io/.
+* I cannot recommend the gamified LIGO course either https://tezosacademy.io/.
 Although the course content is well-made, it's online editor suffers from major usabiliy issues; service worker errors go unchecked, it needs proofreading but there is not even a hint where to report errors, and I do not recommend to use phrases such as "go ahead soldier and make us proud!" in a learning resource aimed at coding education for a diverse audience.

 * hicetnunc.xyz open dataset and parsers https://github.com/hashquine/hicetnunc-dataset by [@HashQuine](https://twitter.com/HashQuine)